-- 1. Delays and closings will be communicated using the school phone tree system to those parents who ask to be placed on the "Early Call List". - 2.
+- 1. Delays and closings will be communicated via text and/or call through Blackboard Connect using the phone numbers provided in the enrollment packet.
+If changes are necessary, please contact the main office. - 2.
 Delays and closings will also be announced at the following places (when possible): - Television WHP TV 21, WGAL 8, Fox 43, ABC 27 - Internet DiscoverCovenant.com website and Covenant Facebook page - 3.
 Decisions to transport busing students home early during a storm are made by the public busing school districts. - 4.
 Covenant will dismiss usual bus riding students when their buses come for them, unless a parent notifies Covenant prior to the time that the public bus comes to Covenant. - 5.
 Covenant will send out a Blackboard Connect message using the "emergency contact list" notifying parents of an early dismissal for emergency or weather related purposes.
 If the weather is inclement, parents should monitor radio and television news sources or their local school district website to learn if their local school district is dismissing early.
 DO NOT CALL COVENANT TO ASK IF YOUR PUBLIC DISTRICT IS DISMISSING.
-We often do not know this information any sooner than the news outlets do. - 6.
-Please do not ask a Covenant office staff person to research particular classroom activities for you before you make a dismissal decision.
+We often do not know this information any sooner than the news outlets do.

+- 6. Please do not ask a Covenant office staff person to research particular classroom activities for you before you make a dismissal decision.
 They do not know a specific teacher's plans and cannot afford time away from the office to make trips to classrooms. - 7.
 Covenant will remain in session until the normal end of the school day, unless the weather is extreme, in which case parents who normally pick up their children by car at 3:00 will be notified to come earlier.
 For bus-riding students, see above.